josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Given the choice, most of us would just as soon forego Tailwind altogether.
 (I think that's part of why the pro-Tailwind crowd seems so comparatively vocal; lots and lots of frontend developers can't even speak to Tailwind, because they've never had a compelling reason to even reach for it in the first place.)

-Even those frontend developers I know who _do_ use Tailwind with some degree of regularity don't seem to be fans or evangelists, and instead, just find some value in Tailwind as a basic utility library; a supplement to their existing CSS, rather than as a totalitarian methodology.
+Even those frontend developers I know who _do_ wind with some degree of regularity don't seem to be fans or evangelists, and instead, just find some value in Tailwind as a basic utility library; a supplement to their existing CSS, rather than as a totalitarian methodology.

 I think it's because: when your CSS skills have reached a certain level, the Smart Steering and Auto Acceleration that Tailwind offers stop being benefits, and start being liabilities instead.